The case: Machines alleged to contravene the Australian Consumer Law

-The bottom line here is that if Shonica wins, the misleading and deceptive design of poker machines has to stop.
-Because so many poker machines in so many venues in Australia and around the world are designed like ‘Dolphin Treasure’, this could have very far-reaching impacts on the industry.
+The bottom line here is that if Shonica had won, the misleading and deceptive design of poker machines had to stop.
+Because so many poker machines in so many venues in Australia and around the world are designed like ‘Dolphin Treasure’, this could have had very far-reaching impacts on the industry.

-Shonica Guy is taking on Crown Casino and Aristocrat as the applicant in the case.
-She won't get a cent in compensation from this case even if she wins - she's doing it to stop the deception of Australians in pubs and clubs everywhere.
+Shonica Guy took on Crown Casino and Aristocrat as the applicant in the case.
+She wouldn't have received a cent in compensation from this case even if she had won - she did it to stop the deception of Australians in pubs and clubs everywhere.

 From 17, Shonica gambled for 14 years on poker machines, most of them designed and manufactured by Aristocrat poker machines.
 After doing her own research on poker machines she was shocked by the many ways they are designed to addict and got off the machines.
 She's proud to have been off them for the last seven years.

 Shonica volunteers to co-ordinate Pokies Anonymous, a peer-to-peer support group for recovering poker machine users.
 She also co-ordinates a theatre group that has produced a play and a short film about the impacts of poker machines.

 Maurice Blackburn Lawyers represented Shonica in the case, and have worked for over 12 months to prepare the best possible case.
 Jacob Varghese is CEO of Maurice Blackburn.

 "We want the machines to be fair; what you see should be what you get, but that is not the case."
 Jacob Varghese

 He and his team bring years of experience fighting for social justice.
 Without their no-fee work on preparing the case, this action would not be possible.

 Write a letter of support to Shonica